teamforus/research/poc015-cryptography/README.md

 ### Assignee: Jasper Tamminga

 ### Method ###
-Typically this process involves the following steps:
+Typically these cryptographic processes involve the following steps:

+#### Sign and check data ####
 1. Using a client application a user signs some local data using his private key
 2. This data and the generated signature are transferred to another user using another instance of the client application
 3. The receiving user uses the signature and the public key of the sending user to verify the integrity of the received data

+#### Encrypt and decrypt data ####
+1. Using a client application a user encrypts some local data using either the private key of the receiving user or a symmetric (shared) key
+2. The encrypted data is transferred to another user who is using another instance of the client application
+3. The receiving user uses his private key or the symmetric key to decrypt the received data

-This POC focuses on steps 1 and 3.
+This POC focuses on steps 1 and 3 for both processes.

 ### Result